itoshiyanazawa/itoshiyanazawa/README.md

 ## 🚀 About Me

 - 🏢 I’m a data analyst for the aviation industry
-- 🌱 I leverage **Automation and provide insights to make people's task easier**
+- 🌱 I leverage **Automation and provide insights to make people's tasks easier**
 - 📫 How to reach me **itoshi.yanazawa@gmail.com** or **LinkedIn**